epsil/spotgen/README.md

 var spotgen = new Generator('#top Beach House', clientId, clientKey)
 ```

 The generator will then use these values to acquire an access token for web API requests.
-If you already have a token, you can pass it to `Generator`:
+If you already have a token, then you can pass that to `Generator` as well:

 ```js
 var spotgen = new Generator('#top Beach House', clientId, clientKey, token)